jwdali/Github-AI-Copilot/code/Chat/ImageChat/ChatExamples/FromRefImage.md

+﻿Generate HTML and CSS based on this image.
+Do not use any resources, css or html from this solution.

-﻿Based on the login form image you've provided, I'll create HTML and CSS that recreates this design.
+Based on the login form image you've provided, I'll create HTML and CSS that recreates this design.
 The image shows a modern login interface with a dark gradient background, an illustrated character, and clean form elements.

 ```html
 <!DOCTYPE html>